|

 28.120(c), a coastal service pack is the minimum required.

-(f) A lifeboat may be substituted for any survival craft required by
+(f) A lifeboat may be substituted for any survival

 this section, provided it is arranged and equipped in accordance with